 - Online Application Form

-- Personal essay that discusses why you wish to be a visiting student at Florida State College of Law in one page, 12 pt font, double-spaced.
-(Essay must be submitted as an attachment with the online application.)
+- Personal Essay that discusses why you wish to visit at Florida State University College of Law.
+(Essay is submitted as an attachment with online application through LSAC.)

-- Completed Visitor Certification Form must be completed by your current law school dean or registrar and submitted directly to the College of Law at the address below.
+- Visitor Certification Form must be completed by your current law school Dean or Registrar and submitted directly to the College of Law at the address below.

-- One letter of recommendation from a current or past law professor is suggested but not required.
-If submitting a letter, it must be submitted through CAS with LSAC. (optional)
+- Letter of Recommendation: One letter of recommendation from a current law professor is recommended, however it is not required.
+If submitting a letter, it must be submitted through CAS.

 - If you have a law violation and/or a misconduct violation, you must submit a written explanation that includes a description as well as the final disposition of the incident, IN ADDITION to copies of the official documents pertaining to the incident (s).
 Official documents include, but are not limited to court documents, copies of the citation, letter of good standing from the university, letter from the university regarding academic or disciplinary sanctions and their completion, etc. Official documentation must include the final disposition of the incident to be valid.